i7corey3/Cubemars_AK_Series_Driver/README.md

 ## Single Motor Demo

-To control one motor source the ros workspace then in one terminal run:
+To control one motor, source the ros workspace then in one terminal run:

 ```
 ros2 run ak_series_driver single